 The Fund may use optimisation techniques in order to achieve a similar return to the Benchmark Index which means that it is permitted to invest in securities that are not underlying constituents of the Benchmark Index where such securities provide similar performance (with matching risk profile) to certain securities that make up the Benchmark Index.
 If the Fund does so, its investment strategy is to invest only in issuers in the Benchmark Index or in issuers that meet the ESG requirements of the Benchmark Index at the time of purchase.
-If such securities cease to comply with the ESG requirements of the Benchmark Index, the Fund may hold such securities only until the next portfolio rebalance and when it is possible and practicable (in the Investment Manager's view) to liquidate the position.
+If such securities cease to comply with the ESG requirements of the Benchmark Index at the time of purchase.
+If such securities cease to comply with the ESG requirements of the Benchmark Index at the time of purchase.
+If such securities cease to comply until the next portfolio rebalance and when it is possible and practicable (in the Investment Manager's view) to liquidate the position.